Oghma-Infinium/Apostasy/GAMEPLAY.md

 ![](https://staticdelivery.nexusmods.com/mods/1704/images/118893/118893-1720526384-1494096468.png)

- - [A Lovely Letter Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/21916): No longer must you involve yourself in Scen and Faendal's quarrel, alternatively you can expose both of them to Camilla.
+ - [A Lovely Letter Alternate Routes](https://www.nexusmods.com/skyrimspecialedition/mods/21916): No longer must you involve yourself in Sven and Faendal's quarrel, alternatively you can expose both of them to Camilla.
- - [Blood and Silver - Cidhna Mine Expanded](https://www.nexusmods.com/skyrimspecialedition/mods/20269): Expands upon Cidhna Mine, adding new NPCs, potential escape routes, and secrets to explore.
  - [Bring Meeko to Lod](https://www.nexusmods.com/skyrimspecialedition/mods/25246): "Lod wants a dog and Meeko wants an owner.
 Seems like a perfect pair."
  - [Boethiah's Calling - Alternate Questline](https://www.nexusmods.com/skyrimspecialedition/mods/121499): Adds a new quest that allows you to obtain the Ebony Mail without ever siding with Boethiah.
  - [Caught Red Handed - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/65708): Adds some new dialogue to the infamous quest involving Svana and Haelga in Riften!